 (Results may vary with each individual and are not guaranteed)

 Damaged or broken capillaries can cause many people to feel self-conscious about their appearance and can sometimes be a source of anxiety and reduced self-esteem.
 The key to alleviating areas of flushed facial redness, abnormal growth caused by the dilation or formation of new blood vessels, concentration of broken capillaries or vein-like impressions on your face is to seek immediate medical attention at the first sign of the condition.
 For many of these vascular lesions there are long-lasting solutions, if not permanent, providing your treatment regimen commences in the early stages and before the condition spreads to larger areas of your face.
 As the vascular condition advances, the treatment regimen becomes more prolonged.

-IPL (Intense Pulsed Light) energy is a successful treatment option for alleviating damaged or broken capillaries.
-IPL treatments when done correctly will not damage the surrounding skin.
-Light is absorbed by the blood, destroying the vessel or causing the vessel to constrict.
+IPL (Intense Pulsed Light) energy is by far the most common treatment option for alleviating damaged or broken capillaries.
+IPL treatments when done correctly will not damage the surrounding skin and will cause the damaged capillary to tighten.
+As the IPL handpiece glides over the area to be treated pulses of light is absorbed by the blood, destroying the vessel or causing the vessel to constrict.
 Over time, the vessel disappears, restoring the skin's natural appearance and providing you with clearer, healthier skin.